tigerabrodi/react-context-selector/README.md

 ```

 Returning true from the compare function will not cause a re-render.
 It's like saying "this is the same data, so don't re-render".

+Usually, you don't need this.
+But it's useful when working with complex shapes of data.

 ## Requirements